In this guide, you will find step-by-step instructions on how to charge the Audi car battery.

 - Park your Audi and set the parking brake.
 Remove the key from the ignition or if you have proximity key, keep it away from the car.

 - Open the hood of your Audi by pulling the hood release under the dashboard.
 Once you hear the hood pop open you can stop pulling on the cable.
-Move to the front of the vehicle, release the hood and lift it up.
+Move to the front of the vehicle, release the hood, and lift it.

 - If your Audi has a POSITIVE jump starting terminal used to jump-start the car, use it to charge the battery as well.
 In newer Audi vehicles it may be required to charge the battery from this post.
-Check your owner's manual and verify.
+Check your owner's manual and verify it.

 - In your, Audi doesn't have a jump start terminal locate the battery at the back of the engine, near the firewall.
 Some Audi cars have a plastic cover on top of the battery.
 Remove the screws that hold the cover in place, pull out the cover to access the battery.

-- Connect the red clamp (+) on the positive terminal.
+- Connect the red clamp (+) to the positive terminal.

-- Connect the black clamp (-) on the negative terminal.
+- Connect the black clamp (-) to the negative terminal.

 - Allow the battery to charge for a few hours.
 Monitor the vehicle for the first couple of hours and do not leave the vehicle unattended.
 If the battery overheats during charging disconnect the charger immediately.
 We recommend using a Smart Charger to prevent the battery from overheating.
 If your Audi battery is completely dead it can take more than five hours to charge the battery.